 Set aside the same time each day to move your bowels.
-Typically, this works best after breakfast and coffee.
+Typically, this works best first thing in the morning.
 Sit on the toilet for 15-20 minutes.
 Over time, your body will learn to have regular bowel movements at the same time each day.

 Treating Underlying Conditions